 Before booking your flights, we recommend that you look into travel opportunities across dates on either side of your volunteering placement.
 It is always great to spend some time travelling and seeing more of the country you wish to volunteer in.
 However, if you plan to travel extensively, please factor this into your flight itinerary.
 This is since we only encourage travel during weekends while you’re volunteering, as you have made a commitment as a childcare volunteer in Peru.

 During your time on the Peru volunteer programs, you will live in our homestay family accommodation.
 The accommodation is basic but comfortable and located in the city of Cusco.
 You’ll be living with local families who will guide you in Cusco.
 Furthermore, they will help to improve your knowledge of the Spanish Language!
 It is important to note that the homestay families will usually speak no English at all.

 The host families are located just outside of central Cusco.
-They are all within 30 minutes bus of your volunteer work in Peru.
-In addition, the volunteer homestays are usually walking distance from the local team's offices.
+They are all within a 30 minute bus of your volunteer work in Peru.
+In addition, the volunteer homestays are usually within walking distance from the local team's offices.
 Each room has single beds, up to 3 people per room (same-sex rooms only).
 Volunteers are provided with bed linen and cupboard space to store clothes and accessories.
 All volunteers will have their own keys for the front of the building, apartment and their bedroom.